arghena/katharsis/.github/CONTRIBUTING.md

 ### Documentation

+Here are some guidelines to maintain a consistent style and voice across the docs:

 - Write clear, concise sentences.
 Avoid tangents.
     - If you find yourself using a lot of commas, consider breaking the sentence into multiple sentences or use a list.
     - Swap out complex words for simpler ones.
 For example, use instead of utilize.